SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 <a id="footnotes"></a>
 <a id="popovers"></a>

-## Popovers / Footnotes
+## Popovers

+**Naming**: As of June, 2026, this feature is officially named "popover",

 __Popovers__ provide a way to present additional content in your _graphical_ and _block_ pages without cluttering the page.
-Popovers thus serve a purpose very similar to that of numbered footnotes in books, without the inconvenience of the reader having to look up the number, they can just hoover over the reference to view the extra content.
-The popover appears when the reader clicks/hoovers over the popovers' activation hyperlink.
-Instead of as hyperlink within text, you can also make them show up on hoovering a particular image tool.
+Popovers thus serve a purpose very similar to that of numbered footnotes in books, without the inconvenience of the reader having to look up the number, it appears directly in context.
+A popover can be configured to open on click or when the reader hovers it.
+You can either link the popover to a piece of text, or an image tool.
+Note that hover gestures are difficult on touch devices.

 ![what a popover looks like](images/popover.gif "reader hoovers over a link, a popover window appears")

-The content of a popup is edited in the same way as graphical pages.
+The content of a popup is edited in the same way as graphical pages, and its size and position can be customized as well.

-**Naming**: Inside of the RC, __Popovers__ may still be refered to as __Footnotes__ in certain places: there is no difference in functionality.

-A common use for __Popovers__ was to make bibliographical references that pop up in the text. however, the RC also has a dedicated [__reference feature__](#references) for that now, that will also generate a bibliographical list on the metadata page.
+A common use in the past for __Popovers__ was to make bibliographical references that pop up in the text.
+However, the RC also has a dedicated [__reference feature__](#references) for that now, that will also generate a bibliographical list on the metadata page.